vglu/doc2ent/content/en/blog/work-with-planned-purchase-orders.md

 weight: 1
 ---

-Entity is allowed to operate with planned purchase orders in D365FO.
+`PlannedOrders` Entity is allowed to operate with planned purchase orders in D365FO.

 __ENTITY IS READONLY!__